HumanSignal/label-studio/docs/source/guide/backend.md

 order: 106
 ---

-## Getting Started

 This is an example of the backend that can be used with the React frontend part.
-By default, the backend uses label tool scripts from ../build.
+By default, the backend uses label tool scripts found in `build` path.

 ## Linux & Ubuntu guide